AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/deploy-configuration.md

 # Deploy an edge system configuration

 After you export an edge system configuration, you have to manually deploy the configuration to the edge system in the field.
+For Edge Data Store, PI Adapter for OPC UA, and PI Adapter for MQTT, you can deploy the configuration using AVEVA Edge Management.
+For more information, see the [AVEVA Edge Management](https://dev-edgemanagement.capdev-connect.aveva.com/help/#/home/665916/10/11) documentation.

 For details on how to deploy a configuration, see the specific edge system product documentation: